What is Gratitude?

 Create your own gratitude practice.

 What other ways do you like showing gratitude and appreciation?!
+How do you incorporate these powerful practices into your daily life?
+Please share in the comments if you feel called.

 Developing Your Personal Practice

 This article is an invitation to develop your own toolbox that supports you in appreciating your life, through the challenges and the wins.
 As you build your list of favorite practices, you may find a need or desire to connect with others around you, and I invite you to explore this guide to building your support system.
-Wishing you so much gratitude and appreciation in your journey!
-Thank you for being here. <3